Allogeneic Transplant (Bone Marrow & Stem Cell)

 What happens when I am discharged?

 Transplant centers vary in how they handle the time for discharge.
 Once you go home, you will need to visit the clinic often, maybe even daily.
-Most centers require you to stay near the hospital for the first 100 days after transplant.
+Many centers require you to stay near the hospital for the first 100 days after transplant.
 Even though the blood cells have started to work, it will be months to a year before you will have a "normal" immune system.
 You need to be very careful to avoid infection (avoiding crowds, washing hands frequently, wearing a mask in public places).
 Your energy level will not be like your "old self" for quite some time (some say years).
-Friends and family must understand that just because the transplant is over, it does not mean you are back to normal.
+Just because the transplant is over, it does not mean you are back to normal.
+This can be hard for friends and family to understand and communication about your needs is important.

 Resources for more information